DITO TELECOMMUNITY CORPORATION

 11. XI.
 How will you be informed of any changes to this Privacy Statement?

-This Privacy Statement may be updated from time to time.
-The data subject will be notified through the appropriate portal should there be any amendments or changes to this Privacy Statement.
+This Enterprise Privacy Statement may be updated from time to time to comply with changes in the law, adopt new technologies, or for some other legitimate reason.
+The data subject will be notified through the appropriate channel should there be any amendments or changes to this Enterprise Privacy Statement.

 12. XII.
-How can you contact DITO if you have questions about this Privacy Statement?
+How can you contact DITO if you have questions about this Enterprise Privacy Statement?

 In case you have questions, concerns, or complaints regarding the processing of your Personal Data, you may address them to DITO’s Data Protection Officer: